Qowaiv/qowaiv-js/GETTING_STARTED.md

 ## Setup Environment

-To open the environment run the following command
+To open the environment run the following command:

 ``` bash
 devbox shell